hr-ishikawa/coursera/DataScienceSpecialization/Getting_and_Cleaning_Data/Assignment/README.md

 1. README.md: this file
 2. run_analysis.R: R script file for Assginment
-3. Codebook.md: Informantion for Variavles for DataSet
+3. Codebook.md: Informantion for processing the DataSets
-4. DataSet1.csv: DataSet for Setp 4 in Assginment
+4. DataSet1.csv: The outcome dataSet for Setp 4 in Assginment
-5. DataSet2.csv: DataSet for Setp 5 in Assginment
+5. DataSet2.csv: The outcome DataSet for Setp 5 in Assginment

 ## Assignment;